Cherry-X-framework/cherry-x-fonts-manager/README.md

 ```

 ## Argumnets:
-`CX_Customizer` accepts an array of options with next structure:
+`CX_Fonts_Manager` accepts an array of options with next structure:
 * `prefix`        - theme mod / option prefix
-* `path`          - path to module file
-* `capability`    - user capability to restrict access for different user groups
 * `type`          - options type for database - theme_mod or options
-* `fonts_manager` - `CX_Fonts_Manager` instance to enqueue fonts
+* `single`        - Works only for options `type`.
+Defines how options are stored in database, if `true` - in single array, named `prefix`, if `false` - each option is separate field in DB.
+* `get_fonts`     - Callback that returns array of all available fonts in next format - 'CSS font-family value' => 'Font name'.
+This is required option.
 * `options`       - registered options array

-`options` is an associative array, key - is an option key for database.
-Each option in array must contain `type` property - control, section or panel (accordingly standard customizer methods).
+`options` is an associative array of arrays, key - is fonts options group slug.
+Value - is array of pairs - font CSS option => font DB option.

-Other properties are the same as for standard Customizer properties.
+## Notes:
+If you are using `CX_Customizer` module, you can automatically init `CX_Fonts_Manager` from customizer instance - deatils [here](https://github.com/Cherry-X-framework/cherry-x-customizer)